-- Identify key places across the city that can improve handicap-Strategies accessibility - Communicate and market existing transportation services (Ex.
-Neighbor to Neighbor) - Identify additional locations for downtown parking - Construct handicapped parking spots and sidewalks along County Road 4 - Explore the advantages and disadvantages of rerouting Highway 4 through downtown to reduce through-traffic on Main Street - Explore options for reducing stopped trains and subsequent stopped traffic - Promote programs for ridesharing networks and services
+STRATEGY ACTION Identify key places across the city that can improve handicap-accessibility Conduct an ADA audit or other type of evaluation that can identify the key areas for improvement across the city.
+Communicate and market existing transportation services (Ex.
+Neighbor to Neighbor) Create short reference guide for residents and visitors describing local and regional transportation options Identify additional locations for downtown parking downtown Work with the Planning Commission to determine if vacant or undeveloped property could serve as space for new parking lots, and potential for diagonal parking Construct handicapped parking spots and sidewalks along County Road 4 Explore the advantages and disadvantages of rerouting Highway 4 through downtown to reduce through-traffic on Main Street Explore options for reducing stopped trains and subsequent stopped traffic This could include, but is not limited to: Contacting Canada Pacific to move the exchange back Promote programs that promote ridesharing networks and services Example programs that could be promoted include Neighbor to Neighbor, veteran services transportation